Grub Street Online

 Birth of Eros left me speechless in some moments and laughing at its absurdity in others.
 Lucy doesn’t stray away from using graphic language to cater to a reserved audience, she will tell it as it is—and colorfully.
 There is nothing pristine and serene about life, love, sex, hate, pain, birth, death, and so on and so forth.
 Birth of Eros leans into this brutally honest narrative of the beauty that lies within being raw, and ugly, and chaotic.

-Poetry Feature: Cool by Pino Pograjc
+Online Poetry Exclusive: “Cool” by Pino Pograjc

 my body needed to cool,